checkrd

 import { Server } from "@modelcontextprotocol/sdk/server/index.js";

-import { wrapMcpServer } from "checkrd/integrations/mcp";
+import { wrapMcpServer } from "checkrd/mcp";

 const rawServer = new Server(